Diagnose breast cancer from fine-needle aspirate images using OpenNN

 1. Application type

-The variable to be predicted can have two values (malignant or benignant tumour).
+The variable to be predicted can have two values (malignant or benign tumor).
 Therefore, this is a binary classification project.

-The goal here is to model the probability of a malignant tumour, conditioned on the fine needle aspiration test features.
+The goal is to model the probability of a malignant tumor, conditioned on the fine needle aspiration test features.

 2. Data set